akiradeveloper/dm-writeboost/README.md

 * [2] G. Soundararajan et. al. -- Extending SSD Lifetimes with Disk-Based Write Caches (2010)

 ## Quick Start
-we provice your with nice scripts for quick starting.
+I provice you with nice scripts for quick starting.

 (1) Configure the path for the devices
     (orig_dev, cache_dev)